 - What would you like the “highlight reel” to look like when you get there?

-Ultimately, it should encapsulate what I call The 5 W’s + H (Who, What, When, Where, Why, and How) of your company.
+Ultimately, it should encapsulate your company’s 5 W’s + H (Who, What, When, Where, Why, and How).

-A proper Company Vision has 3 key components:
+A proper Company Vision has three key components: